 3M scientists and researchers are exploring a new world at the nanometer level, where materials exhibit unique physical, chemical, and biological properties.
 These unusual properties are already being exploited in our hard coatings, dental restoratives, and brightness-enhancing optical films.
 Many 3M technology platforms, including adhesives, advanced composites, wound management, ceramics and electronic materials are being influenced by the emergence of nano-sized particles.

-After sixty five years of exploring uses for nonwoven materials, 3M is still finding new ways to refine and apply them.
+After sixty-five years of exploring uses for nonwoven materials, 3M is still finding new ways to refine and apply them.
 In health care, medical tapes improve comfort for patients.
 In industrial settings, respirators help protect employee health.
 In homes, HVAC filters help remove particulates from the air.
 In workshops, abrasives improve product finish and performance.
 In automotive, insulators make cars quieter and more efficient.
 Thanks to 3M's expertise in advanced materials and sophisticated manufacturing technologies, new nonwoven materials are being developed for use in transportation, filtration, health care, industrial, and consumer products.

 Release materials include release liners, low surface energy coatings and low adhesion backsizes (LABs) used in many of our high-performance adhesives and dressings.
 These release materials offer added functionality such as quiet unwind, printability, and precision delivery, providing value to 3M products across the entire franchise.

 With Additive Manufacturing, 3M is defining the shape of things to come.
 Using its expertise in material science and processing, 3M is taking this digital technology to the next level to create solutions with unique material properties.
 Thanks to the ability to realize complex geometries, voids and undercuts that are otherwise-not-possible with conventional techniques, we are opening up endless possibilities for our customers across industries: creating perfect smiles, reducing lead times for complex tooling, and helping machinery operate in the harshest of environments.
-At 3M, we are pioneering new additive materials, methods and services, enabling new business models and addressing key customer challenges to bring value to the market.
+At 3M, we are pioneering new additive materials, accelerating manufacturing, enabling new business models and addressing key customer challenges to bring value to the market.

 At 3M, we use molding to create complex and customized components in thermoplastic and thermosetting materials using advanced technologies that deliver high-performance solutions to our customers.
 Driven by the high tolerances demanded by these applications, 3M has developed unique expertise in tool design, precision machining, metrology, and mold processing.
-The result is a diverse blend of products that include 3M’s personal protective equipment, dental restorative material dispensers for oral care solutions, automotive aftermarket paint application solutions, and precision optical components for electronics and communications markets.
+The result is a diverse blend of products that include 3M’s personal protective equipment, dental restorative material dispensers for oral care solutions, automotive aftermarket paint application solutions, and precision optical components for electronics.

 3M has pioneered the use of tiny, precisely shaped structures to give materials new physical, chemical, or optical properties.
 Microreplicated prisms are used in road signs and electronic displays to capture and reflect light more brilliantly.
 Microreplicated microlouvers protect display privacy.
 Fine triangular microreplicated ceramic particles make 3M’s coated, bonded and nonwoven abrasives cut faster and last longer.
 And microreplicated adhesives enable graphics films to be applied more easily without trapping air bubbles.